 For Example, When I launch QTP and try to access the login page of a web-based email program, I enter the login ID, Password and press the OK button.
 These actions are recorded in their equivalent VBScript lines of code in the QTP IDE.
 When I save this test script and play it back, QTP will enter the same login ID, Password I entered before and clicks on the OK button for me.

 Now this being the gist of the basic test creation technique, record and playback are not always sufficient to a robust test script.
 The tester will have to use the other features in the IDE in conjunction with a little bit of his programming skills to achieve the required results.

 There are various technical aspects to be taken into consideration before we attempt to record and playback, like the state of the AUT, synchronization, the exact menu options, the exact code that QTP generates, etc. We will get to that as soon as we discuss the basic concepts of the tool itself.

 Here’s how all this works.
 QTP identifies the various objects in the AUT by a name or handler ID or any other unique property/properties that the object possesses.
-During the record phase it captures all these properties and during playback, it performs the desired operations like mouse click, checkbox checking etc. on these objects.
+During the record phase it captures all these properties and during playback, it performs the desired operations like a mouse click, checkbox checking etc. on these objects.

 A valid QTP license or in the case of a learner a trial version on their computer.

 QTP Download: Here is a link to download the QTP trial version: Download Micro Focus Unified Functional Testing (UFT).